saintpete/logrole/README.md

 [localhost:4114](http://localhost:4114).

 By default we look for a config file in `config.yml`.
-The values for this config file can be found in `commands/logrole_server/main.go`.
-There's an example config file at config.sample.yml.
+The values for this config file can be found in the FileConfig struct in `config/settings.go`.
+There's an example config file at `config.sample.yml`.

 ## Run the tests